Home » Type » Soups + Stews » ROASTED FENNEL & POTATO SOUP

 • Prep the fennel, onion and potatoes.
 I peeled my potatoes to ensure my soup would be velvety, but feel free to leave the skin on.
 You may prefer to leave yours a little chunky.
 There is no wrong way!

-• Place the veggies on a baking sheet, add a little oil and toss, sprinkle with salt and pepper (shown above) and bake at 425 degrees for 35 – 40 minutes, until potatoes are fork tender.
+• Place the veggies on a baking sheet, add a little oil, and toss.
+Sprinkle with salt and pepper (shown above), and bake at 425 degrees for 35 – 40 minutes, until the potatoes are fork tender.

 side by side photos showing the process of making roasted fennel and potato soup in a large pot.

-• Once vegetables are roasted, add them with your liquids and blend (shown above).
-Both an immersion blender or regular blender work well.
-For ultra creamy, I find a stand up blender works the best.
+• Once the vegetables are roasted, add them to your liquids and blend (shown above).
+An immersion blender or regular blender works well, but for ultra-creamy consistency, I find a stand-up (stick) blender works best.

 • Finish by warming the soup on the stove.